Libraries Without Borders - Knowlton, Steven A.; Pozzi, Ellen M.; Sly, Jordan S.; - Prospero Internet Bookshop

 Short description:

-Demonstrating how librarianship has been and continues to be a practice of pushing beyond definitions and preconceptions, the inspiring and informative histories in this volume chronicle library workers and users who strived towards making libraries more diverse, equitable, and inclusive.
+This remarkable collection of essays demonstrates how librarianship has been and continues to be a practice of pushing beyond definitions and preconceptions.
+The inspiring and informative histories in this volume chronicle library workers and users who strived towards making libraries more diverse, equitable, and inclusive.
+What does it mean for a library to be without borders?
+This remarkable collection of essays explores the roles that libraries have played in the communities they serve, well beyond the stacks and circulation desk.

 Long description: